Skip to main content

 Is QuickBooks overkill for freelancers?

 For many freelancers, yes.
-If your main workflow is: create invoice, send invoice, chase payment — you don't need bank reconciliation, double-entry accounting, or self-assessment tools.
-Experi focuses on what freelancers actually do every day.
+If your main workflow is: create invoice, send invoice, chase payment - you don't need double-entry accounting or self-assessment tools.
+Experi focuses on what freelancers actually do every day, and even includes bank reconciliation via CSV upload.

 Can I use Experi and QuickBooks together?